yiisoft/yii2-app-advanced/docs/guide/topic-shared-hosting.md

 ### Move entry scripts into single webroot

 First of all we need a webroot directory.
-Create a new directory and name it to match your hosting webroot name as described in [Renaming webroot](#renaming-webroot) above, e.g., `www` or `public_html` or the like.
+Create a new directory and name it to match your hosting webroot name, e.g., `www` or `public_html` or the like.
 Then create the following structure where `www` is the hosting webroot directory you just created:

 ```